Key concepts from the Islamic intellectual tradition used throughout this site — defined clearly and without jargon.

 Ummah أمة

 The Muslim community; the global body of believers across all nations and ethnicities.
-The ummah is not a nation-state but a spiritual fraternity — those who share the same recognition and commitment, transcending all other affiliations.
+The ummah is a spiritual fraternity — those who share the same recognition and commitment, transcending nation-state, ethnicity, and tongue.

 Unity of Truth